danielrosehill/STT-Voice-Note-Evaluation/README.md

 3. **Service sensitivity** - Which STT services are most affected by audio quality
 4. **Cost-benefit analysis** - Whether audio preprocessing investment is worthwhile

-## Evaluation Approach

-**Sample Size**: 16 English + 3 multilingual samples provides a solid baseline for initial STT comparison.
-This is sufficient for:
-- Identifying major accuracy differences between STT services
-- Understanding how different services handle technical vocabulary
-- Testing multilingual capabilities and transliteration handling
-- Evaluating pause/silence handling and hallucination tendencies
-- Establishing baseline metrics for future expansion

-**Expansion Strategy**: If initial results show significant variance or you need more statistical confidence, the dataset can be expanded to 20-50 samples per category.

 ## Usage